-In fall of 2010, I created and launched BLEEP Magazine, an online creative culture magazine that became internationally-read in more than 150 countries.
+In fall of 2010, I created BLEEP Magazine, an online creative culture magazine that went on to read by more than a million readers in 150 countries.
 After 8 years of interviewing artists and actors and chefs and dancers and Olympians and even an astronaut, I decided it was time to chase new dreams.
 Below are a curated selection of interviews and features done between 2011 and 2018.

 “I think it’s really interesting that you can come back to certain roles at different times in your life and there are other things to say and the production becomes something else.”